Bangladesh Army: Future modernisation plan

 Bangladesh has made a long term modernisation plan for its Armed Forces named Forces Goal 2030.
 As per the plan, Bangladesh Army will be divided into three corps — Central, Eastern and Western.
 A riverine brigade is being formed at Mithamain of Kishoreganj district.
 Government has a plan to add 97 new units within 2021.
 Of them, 19 units will be formed for the Sylhet Cantonment, 22 for the Ramu Cantonment and 56 units for the Sheikh Hasina Cantonment in Lebukhali.
-A Riverine Engineer Battalion is also going to be formed under a proposed cantonment at Mithamoine in Kishorganj.
+A Riverine Engineer Battalion is also going to be formed under a proposed cantonment at Mithamoine in Kishoreganj.
 Formation of two new tank regiments is under consideration.
 Process of converting some regular infantry battalions into para infantry battalions and mechanized infantry battalions is also going on.

 Bangladesh Army has started an ambitious modernisation program for its infantry soldiers named Infantry Soldier System.
 This system includes equipping all of its soldiers with modern equipment like Night Vision Goggles (NVG), Ballistic helmets, Eye protective gear, Bulletproof vest, person to person communicators, palmtop GPS device and BD-08 assault rifles with Collimator sight.
 In April 2018, a RFI was published for procurement of assault rifles and submachine guns.
 Evaluation notice for medium range Anti-tank guided missile was also published in April 2017.
-In March 2018, Bangladesh Army issued tender for the procurement of 220 anti-tank weapons.
+In March 2018, Bangladesh Army issued a tender for the procurement of 220 anti-tank weapons.
 The models shortlisted are Russian RPG-7V2 and Chinese Type 69-1.

 Evaluation process of 155mm howitzer also started in September 2017.
-In November 2017, Bangladesh army started the evaluation process of 122 mm field artillery howitzers.
+In November 2017, Bangladesh Army started the evaluation process of 122 mm field artillery howitzers.
 Later on in November 2017, the Bangladesh Army published the tender for the procurement of 105mm towed field artillery systems.
 In 2019, army signed contract to procure one regiment of T-300 Kasirga Multiple Launch Rocket System (MLRS) system from Turkey.

 Bangladesh Army signed contract with China for 44 VT-5 light tanks.
 The tanks were scheduled to be delivered within 2020.